Where we live in Ohio, the temperature in the wintertime ranges from mildly cold to very cold, depending on the day and what you think “cold” is.

 What a wonderful experience to hear genuine, heart-felt words of love and appreciation from those you love!

-Too often we forget to celebrate those we love most.
+Too often we forget to celebrate those we love most because we’re focusing on what’s wrong instead of what’s going right.

 So if your partner becomes cold to you, it’s a good time to genuinely appreciate something specific about him or her–not to get on their “good side” but rather to extend love with no strings attached.